Key AWS Elastic Load Balancer metrics you need to monitor

 But make sure your health check interval isn't too restrictive, as it might cause the ELB to remove healthy instances from the pool, increasing the unhealthy host count value.
 Optimize response timeout and health check intervals configurations to ensure there are enough healthy backend EC2 instances

-Whether~you are a seasoned AWS user or are just testing the waters of AWS, monitoring these metrics provides a great baseline for identifying and troubleshooting errors associated with your load balancer.
+Whether you are a seasoned AWS user or are just testing the waters of AWS, monitoring these metrics provides a great baseline for identifying and troubleshooting errors associated with your load balancer.
+Signup for a 30-day free trial and start monitoring your AWS services today.
+And if you already have a Site24x7 account, log in and give ELB monitoring a try.